 Healthy teeth and gums keep your mouth free from bacteria that can cause infections and swelling.
-When oral bacteria enters the bloodstream, we open ourselves to inflammation and narrowing of the arteries.
-This will lead to poor blood and oxygen circulation, poor health of the tiny hairs in the cochlea and the eventual fate of losing our ability to hear.
+When oral bacteria enter the bloodstream, we open ourselves to inflammation and narrowing of the arteries.
+This will lead to poor blood and oxygen circulation, poor health of the tiny hairs in the cochlea, and the eventual fate of losing your hearing.

 When we sneeze, thousands of germs rush through and out of our nasal canal at approximately 160km per hour, so it isn’t surprising that sneezing in public can be particularly daunting to some.
-Whether you pinch your nose or force your mouth closed when you sneeze, trying to suppress a sneeze is never a good idea, according to audiologist Dr. _________, from The Hearing Solution Group.
+Whether you pinch your nose or force your mouth closed when you sneeze, trying to suppress a sneeze is never a good idea.

-Although the risk of losing your hearing due to holding a sneeze is low, pressures of a sneeze can do damage to the middle and inner ear, including rupturing to the ear drum.
+Although the risk of losing your hearing due to holding a sneeze is low, the pressures of a sneeze can do damage to the middle and inner ear, including rupturing the eardrum.
 Such trauma to the membranous structures of the ear has caused sudden severe sensorineural hearing loss and conductive hearing loss.

 To avoid such injuries to your hearing, just let those sneezes out!

-Many of the middle-aged and elderly who have been experiencing hearing loss of different levels tend to dismiss the idea of being treated even if the condition has affected their quality of life.
-Widely, deteriorated hearing ability is expected to come with age, and worries of costs involved in getting treatment leaves many to give up on opportunities to improve their well-being where hearing is concerned.
-Research studies have also shown that most who has mild hearing loss felt that they could easily live with the condition and their day-to-day lives have not been affected, not understanding the negative effects of not being able to hear well.
+Many middle-aged and elderly who have been experiencing hearing loss of different levels tend to dismiss the idea of being treated, even if the condition has affected their quality of life.
+Deteriorated hearing ability is expected to come with age, and worries of costs involved in getting treatment to leave many to give up on opportunities to improve their well-being where hearing is concerned.
+Research has also shown that most who have mild hearing loss felt that they could easily live with the condition, that their day-to-day lives have not been affected, and that they don’t understand the negative effects of not being able to hear well.